Patau syndrome: Prognosis

 Approximately 90% of infants with Patau syndrome die within the first year of life.
 Those children who do survive past 1 year of life are typically severely disabled with intellectual disability, seizures, and psychomotor issues.
 Children with the mosaic variation are usually affected to a lesser extent.
 In a retrospective Canadian study of 174 children with trisomy 13, median survival time was 12.5 days.
-One and ten year survival was 19.8% and 12.9% respectively, including those who underwent aggressive surgical intervention.
+One and ten-year survival were 19.8% and 12.9%, respectively, including those who underwent aggressive surgical intervention.

 History

-Trisomy 13 was first observed by Thomas Bartholin in 1657, but the chromosomal nature of the disease was ascertained by Dr. Klaus Patau and Dr. Eeva Therman in 1960.
-The disease is named in Patau's honor.
+Trisomy 13 was first described by Thomas Bartholin in 1657, but the chromosomal nature of the disease was ascertained by Dr. Klaus Patau and Dr. Eeva Therman in 1960.
+The disease is named after Patau.

 In England and Wales during 2008–09, there were 172 diagnoses of Patau syndrome (trisomy 13), with 91% of diagnoses made prenatally.
 There were 111 elective abortions, 14 stillbirth/miscarriage/fetal deaths, 30 outcomes unknown, and 17 live births.
 Approximately 4% of Patau syndrome with unknown outcomes are likely to result in a live birth, therefore the total number of live births is estimated to be 18.